 Training and events bookings

-- Places at our training workshops and events are limited so please book early to avoid disappointment.
+- Places at our training workshops and events are sometimes limited so please book early to avoid disappointment.

 - You can sign-up here to hear more about NPC’s events and resources and/or NPC’s newsletter.
 We will not add you to our mailing list without your explicit consent.